 Susi is a passionate person.
 She is also a disciplined artist who seeks inspiration from her search for perfection and her ability as a painter to camouflage the multidimensional architecture of her works in a vivacious expressionist guise.
 For Susi, painting is a field of display for the energies and currents that constitute life.

 After her graduation from the Finnish Academy of Fine Arts in 1997, Susi rose to prominence through Tampere Art Museum’s exhibition “Young Artist of the Year 2000”.
 Ever since, she has held numerous private shows around Finland and Europe, and has taken part in group-exhibitions on an international scale.
-In 2012, Susi’s recent artistic production, from the years 2011 and 2012, was showcased in a vast exhibition at the Helsinki Art Museum.
+Susi was showcased in a vast exhibition "Underneath the Eyes" at the Helsinki Art Museum (HAM) during 2012-2013.

 Read more information on the Blue and Red Art Project.